Quantum geodesic flows and curvature

-Note that we have worked here with only a part of the full moduli of QLCs for this metric.
-There is also a significant -parameter moduli with $\sigma=-{\rm flip}$ on the basis elements, and in this case one can a bimodule map $\alpha:\Omega^1\to \Omega^1\tens_A\Omega^1$.
-Details are in \cite[Exercise~8.3]{BegMa}.
-Our analysis in this section can be extended to this wider class as well as repeated for other metrics.
+In view of this lemma, we now take $\int={1\over 2}{\rm Tr}$ as our preferred state.
+Note that there is also a significant 4-parameter moduli of QLCs with $\sigma=-{\rm flip}$ on the basis elements and admitting a bimodule map $\alpha:\Omega^1\to \Omega^1\tens_A\Omega^1$ going beyond the inner case\cite[Exercise~8.3]{BegMa}.
+Our analysis above can be extended to this wider class as well as repeated for other metrics.